-App-based banks that are fully licensed, such as Monzo and Starling, are protected by the Financial Services Compensation Scheme.
+App-based banks that are fully licensed, like Monzo and Starling, are protected by the Financial Services Compensation Scheme (FSCS).
 This ensures your money is protected up to £85,000 if the bank goes bust.

 Some other app-only banks are covered by rules introduced by the Financial Conduct Authority (FCA).
 This means your money is stored separately by a licensed bank that the app company partners with.